mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 - Accessible components, and utility hooks (has `@mui/core` as dependency).
 - Default styles based on the design language being followed.

-Currently, MUI has one package in the design system layer – `@mui/material`, but we plan to add more in the future.
+Currently, MUI has one package in the design system layer, `@mui/material`, but we plan to add more in the future.
 This package provides components that follow the Material Design guidelines and also re-exports necessary APIs from its dependencies.
 Since it has `@mui/system` and `@mui/core` as dependencies, you don't need to install or import them separately.
 Instead, you should import any modules you need from `@mui/material` directly.